-Dr. Qijian Gan earned his bachelor’s degree in Automatic Control from the University of Science and Technology of China in 2009.
-He earned both his master’s degree and Ph.D. in Transportation Systems Engineering from the University of California, Irvine, in 2010 and 2014.
-In March 2015, Dr. Gan joined the Institute of Transportation Studies at UC Irvine as an Assistant Project Scientist.
-Dr. Gan’s research interests are in the areas of network traffic flow theory, network modeling and simulation.
+Dr. Qijian Gan is a Computational Data Science Research Specialist for the California PATH program at UC Berkeley.
+He earned his bachelor’s degree in Automatic Control from the University of Science and Technology of China in 2009 and earned both his master’s degree and Ph.D. in Transportation Systems Engineering from the University of California, Irvine, in 2010 and 2014.

 Gan, Q.-J., and Jin, W.-L. (2015).
-Estimation of the number of left lane changes in laterally unbalanced traffic using lane-based loop detector data.
-Transportation Research Record: Journal of the Transportation Research Board.
+Left-lane changes in laterally unbalanced traffic: Estimating number of lane changes with data from lane-based loop detectors.
+Transportation Research Record: Journal of the Transportation Research Board, 2490, 106-115.

 Gan, Q.-J., and Jin, W.-L. (2013).
 Validation of a macroscopic lane-changing model.
 Transportation Research Record: Journal of the Transportation Research Board, 2391, 113-123.

 Jin, W.-L., Kwan, C., Sun, Z., Yang, H., and Gan, Q.-J. (2012).
 SPIVC: A smartphone-based inter-vehicle communication system.
 Transportation Research Board 91st Annual Meeting (No. 12-4538)

 Yang, H., Gan, Q.-J., and Jin, W.-L. (2011).
 Calibration of a family of car-following models with retarded linear regression methods.
 Transportation Research Board 90th Annual Meeting (No. 11-4166).